lialittis/MyRWLock/Readme.md

 ### Writing-preferring/No starvation for writers

 Proved.
-The readers are easily blocked by a writing thread or a waiting writer, and get signals(in the way of broadcasting) once all waiting and writing writers disappear/close.
+The readers are easily blocked by a writing thread or a waiting writer and get signals(in the way of broadcasting) once all waiting and writing writers disappear/close.

 Please check `mini_test3`.